Martial law in Trondheim: Background

-There had been several incidents of sabotage and other acts of resistance in the months leading up to introduction of martial law, but it is likely that the shooting of two German police officers at Majavatn on September 6 enraged Terboven enough to take this step.
-Preceding this there had also been periods of martial law in Oslo, Asker, and Bærum from September 10 through September 16, 1941.
+There had been several incidents of sabotage and other acts of resistance in the months leading up to the introduction of martial law, but it is likely that the shooting of two German police officers at Majavatn on September 6 enraged Josef Terboven (the German Reichskommissar for the occupation of Norway) enough to take this step.
+Preceding this, there had also been periods of martial law in Oslo Municipality, Asker Municipality, and Bærum Municipality from September 10 to September 16, 1941.

-Some also speculate that news of the German military setbacks at the Battle of Stalingrad had reached the Norwegian resistance movement, and that German occupying powers were anxious to discourage more assertive, bold moves by the resistance.
+Some also speculate that news of the German military setbacks at the Battle of Stalingrad had reached the Norwegian resistance movement, and that German occupying powers were anxious to discourage more assertive bold moves by the resistance.

 Martial law

-Josef Terboven, the German Reichskommissar for the occupation of Norway, arrived by train in Trondheim on October 5.
+Terboven arrived by train in Trondheim on October 5.
 Starting on the morning of October 6, German soldiers posted red notices of "civilian martial law" all over the city.
-The area covered included the municipalities of Trondheim, Leinstrand, Strinda, Byneset, Orkdal, Orkanger, Orkland, Buvik, Børsa, Skaun, Geitastrand, Klæbu, Tiller, Malvik; the entire county of Nord-Trøndelag, and Grane in Nordland, where the Majavatn incident took place.
-In addition, surrounding municipalities such as Melhus were subject to curfew.
-The conditions of martial law included a general curfew from 8 pm to 5 am; a general prohibition against using railroads and other long-distance transportation means; and a prohibition against assembly.
+The area covered included Trondheim Municipality and the neighboring municipalities of Leinstrand, Strinda, Byneset, Orkdal, Orkanger, Orkland, Buvik, Børsa, Skaun, Geitastrand, Klæbu, Tiller, Malvik.
+It also included the entire county of Nord-Trøndelag, and Grane Municipality in Nordland, where the Majavatn incident took place.
+In addition, surrounding municipalities, such as Melhus Municipality, were subject to curfew.
+The conditions of martial law included a general curfew from 8 PM to 5 AM; a general prohibition against using railroads and other long-distance transportation means; and a prohibition against assembly.
 Violations were to be punished with no less than ten years' imprisonment at hard labor or with capital punishment.
-To enforce the martial law, Terboven mobilized nearly 13,000 police officers, Hirdmen, and soldiers with over 3,000 vehicles.
+To enforce martial law, Terboven mobilized nearly 13,000 police officers, Hirdmen, and soldiers with over 3,000 vehicles.

 Terboven stopped the publication of all newspapers on October 6, convening a public meeting in the main square, addressing an audience that primarily consisted of German and Norwegian police officers.
 He warned against "inferior racial elements" that colluded with the "emigrant clique in London," promising that he would "seize the large...those that pull the strings," and that "this evening the public will become familiar with how this principle is put into action."

 Extrajudicial executions

-That evening, Terboven announced from a loudspeaker in the main square in Trondheim that 10 prominent residents of the area had been executed as "atonement sacrifices" (soneofre) at what became killing grounds in Falstadskogen near Falstad concentration camp north of Trondheim at 6 pm that evening, and all their financial assets confiscated.
+That evening, Terboven announced from a loudspeaker in the main square in Trondheim that 10 prominent residents of the area had been executed as "atonement sacrifices" (soneofre) at what became the killing grounds in Falstadskogen near Falstad concentration camp, north of Trondheim at 6 PM that evening, and all their financial assets confiscated.